gmh5225/CatAC/README.md

 1. Don't delete any js file, it may cause bug
 2. When editing config, don't forget to add ,
 3. Don't try to edit the main.js, CatAC will become C4
-4. CatAC - main are using language (Chinese), English is making
+4. CatAC - are using language (Chinese)

 # Special thanks
 Thanks for BlueBoot(hu_ao008) help for detect suggestions and debuging